Skip to main content

 • Pin each replica to separate AZs only if network RTT remains low.

-• Use Kubernetes StatefulSets, Nomad groups, or bare metal with systemd — the binary is self-contained.
+• Use Kubernetes StatefulSets, Nomad groups, or bare metal with systemd; the binary is self-contained.

-• Long-term archival beyond the Raft snapshot retention window.
+• Long‑term history beyond the Raft tail.

 • Analytics / BI queries on the full log.